TylerYep/ai-toolkit/README.md

 # Goal Workflow
-1. Run `python init_proj.py` to initialize a repo with a given init config.
-2. Move data into `data/`.
+1. Move data into `data/`.
-3. Fill in `preprocess.py` and `dataset.py`.
+2. Fill in `preprocess.py` and `dataset.py`.
 (Optional: explore data by running `python viz.py`)
-4. Change `args.py` to specify input/output dimensions, batch size, etc.
+3. Change `args.py` to specify input/output dimensions, batch size, etc.
-5. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
+4. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
 Also automatically starts tensorboard server in a tmux session.
 Resume training at any point.
-6. Run `test.py` to get final predictions.
+5. Run `test.py` to get final predictions.